jz024/Power-Outage-Dataset-Analysis/README.md

 This is a pivot table describing the joint distribution of climate and causes, which is closely related to the question.
 This pivot table is very helpful since it clearly shows us the distributions of each combination and gives us a sense of what our hypothesis test is going to look like and how should we approach it.

+<iframe src="assets/chloro.html" width=800 height=600 frameBorder=0></iframe>

+Another interesting plot that we did is the choropleth plot that shows the median outage duration for each state in the U.S..
+We get the target columns that we want and groupby state and postal code.
+We choose to use median because there is a couple of outliers that will significantly affect the result if we use mean.

 ------
 # Assessment of Missingness